bzminer/bzminer/README.md

         "wrap": true, // whether the table should allow columns to wrap (set to false to disable cells from wrapping their contents to the next line)
         "title_align": 1, // table title horrizontal alignment.
 0 = left, 1 = center, 2 = right. default is 1 = center
         "date_align": 0, // table date alignment.
 0 = left, 1 = center, 2 = right. default is 0 = left
-        "show_devices": true, // show the devices table "devices_title_color": 7, // set the color of the devices table title "devices_border_color": 8, // set the color of the devices table border
+        "hide_unused_devices": false // if true, will hide any devices that are not mining (with start_mining: false setting) "show_devices": true, // show the devices table "devices_title_color": 7, // set the color of the devices table title "devices_border_color": 8, // set the color of the devices table border